 • College rankings & ratings and student reviews were sourced from U.S. News, Niche, Grad Reports, and Rate My Professors.

 The main purpose behind our rankings is to help you in your search for the best college to pursue the program of your interest.
-The ranking list can serve as a great starting point and saves you from spending long hours going through scores of college sites.2.
-What is the guarantee our rankings are fair and unbiased?
+The ranking list can serve as a great starting point and saves you from spending long hours going through scores of college sites.

 At nursingprocess.org, we understand that our rankings can influence a student's decision in making a choice for the right school.
 We do not promote the schools that have made it to our list; neither do we disregard schools that haven't made it to our list.
 Although we have tried our best in bringing you a list of the best schools that can simplify your search, there is no one perfect ranking tool or formula to devise a list of the best schools.
 Our rankings are fair and unbiased, and we are in no way associated with any educational institution and thus have nothing to gain out of the ranking order.
 To maintain transparency, we have clearly mentioned the factors considered for our rankings for everyone to see, the data for which was collected from reliable sources.